An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

-The idea of the proof is in fact the same as in \cite{Gia1} (see in particular \cite[Section 6]{Gia1}).The difference in the proof of \eqref{eq: optimal upper bound sect 4} with respect to the one in \cite{Gia1} is only due to the different way of defining the momenta involved in the definition of $T_1$ (compare $\hat{v}^r_\sigma$ and $\hat{u}^r_\sigma$ in \cite[Eq.
-(4.1)]{Gia1} with $\hat{v}_\sigma$ and $\hat{u}^>_\sigma$ in \eqref{eq: def u,v} and \eqref{eq: def u>}).
-However, the error terms can be estimated as in the previous propositions.
-We just comment a bit on the proof.
+The proof follows the same strategy in \cite{Gia1}, see in particular \cite[Section 6]{Gia1}.
+The difference with respect to the proof of \eqref{eq: optimal upper bound sect 4} in \cite{Gia1} concerns the definition of the momenta in $T_1$: more precisely, one should compare $\hat{v}^r_\sigma$ and $\hat{u}^r_\sigma$ in \cite[Eq.
+(4.1)]{Gia1} with $\hat{v}_\sigma$ and $\hat{u}^>_\sigma$ in \eqref{eq: def u,v} and \eqref{eq: def u>}, respectively.
+Nevertheless, the resulting error terms can be controlled exactly as in the previous propositions.
+For completeness, we briefly outline the main steps of the argument.

-Since we are discussing an upper bound here, we cannot discard the interaction between particles with equal spin, we refer to \cite[Proposition 3.1]{FGHP} for the adaptation of the conjugation under the particle-hole transformation introduced in Section \ref{sec: particle-hole}.
-Proceeding then similarly as in for the lower bound (see \eqref{eq: corr energy R conj}) and using \cite[Proposition 3.1]{FGHP}, see also \cite[Section 6]{Gia1} we get
+Since we are dealing with an upper bound, we cannot neglect the interaction between particles with equal spin.
+For this, we refer to \cite[Proposition 3.1]{FGHP}, which provides the adaptation of the conjugation under the particle-hole transformation introduced in Section \ref{sec: particle-hole}.
+Proceeding as for the lower bound (see \eqref{eq: corr energy R conj}) and using \cite[Proposition 3.1]{FGHP}, see also \cite[Section 6]{Gia1}, we obtain